 Our pioneering liberal arts education will both benefit from and contribute to the life of the Park, and allow connections to develop with local and global businesses, creating extensive opportunities for students to take internships and gain invaluable work experience.
 Our diverse, ambitious students want to make a difference and take on responsibilities and challenges: Chiswick Park gives them the opportunity to be creative and thrive.

 We are committed to improving the environmental impact of the University and Chiswick Park is the perfect location to help us do that.
 With sustainability as one of its key objectives, Chiswick Park has been developed for people rather than vehicles.
 Its excellent transportation links mean that it’s easy to access by tube and train.
 Eco-friendly forms of transport such as cycling are encouraged with the availability of bike racks, both for short-term and long-term bike parking.
 Chiswick Park also has its own ‘Cycle Hub’ with over 800 secure spaces across the site in Cycle Hub cages and students and staff can hire Brompton bikes (both push and electric) from the Park.

 The campus building features extensive natural light and ventilation which, together with a displacement heating and cooling system, significantly reduces the requirement for air-conditioning.
-In addition, all of the energy used at Chiswick Park is sourced from renewable energy suppliers.

 Diversity & internationalism

 Richmond is committed to living by the motto of ‘Unity in Diversity’ and our new location in the heart of cosmopolitan Chiswick will bring this commitment alive.
 It’s a vibrant and diverse part of London, from the shops and restaurants of bustling Chiswick High Road to the riverside charm of Strand-on-the-Green.